 The human body has a remarkable ability to heal itself, say from a cut or a burn.
 However, if the damage is too great sometimes the body needs a helping hand to repair areas of weakness.
 A tissue matrix or mesh implant may be needed to provide support or scaffolding for new tissue growth.
 Once inserted, your own skin cells have something to grab onto.

-4) Implant Wrinkling & Rippling – This occurs in patients with very thin skin or breast tissue where the wrinkling and rippling of the fluid filled implant is visible.
+- Implant Wrinkling & Rippling – This occurs in patients with very thin skin or breast tissue where the wrinkling and rippling of the fluid filled implant are visible.
 Mesh will give an extra layer of covering to the implant helping to hide any ripples from being visible.

-5) Mastopexy Augmentation – When the breasts droop or overlap the inframammary fold, this is referred to as ptosis.
+- Mastopexy Augmentation – When the breasts droop or overlap the inframammary fold, this is referred to as ptosis.
 Ptosis is caused by gravity over time or if implants too large for the patient’s natural anatomy have been implanted.
-Tissue matrix is used to provide strength and support to surgically lifted breasts, even more if the patient chooses breast augmentation to breast lift surgery.
+Tissue matrix is used to provide strength and support to surgically lifted breasts, even more, if the patient chooses breast augmentation to breast lift surgery.

 Copyright 2014 Jill Darrah for Changes Plastic Surgery & Spa.